 How Does CHIP Work?

-CHIP is administered by Independence Blue Cross (Independence).
-The medical benefits are provided through their network of physicians and hospitals, and dental benefits are provided by United Concordia’s network of dentists.
+CHIP is administered by Keystone Heath Plan East HMO.
+The medical benefits are provided through their network of physicians and hospitals, dental benefits are provided by United Concordia and routine vision benefits, including coverage for eye wear and lenses, are provided by Davis Vision.
+Find a provider.

 What is the Difference Between CHIP and Medicaid?

-- Medicaid is health coverage and long-term care coverage for eligible individuals, including children, pregnant women, parents, seniors and individuals with disabilities.
+- Medicaid is health coverage for eligible individuals, including children, pregnant women, parents, seniors, and individuals with disabilities.

-- CHIP provides health coverage for children and teens up to age 19 in families with incomes too high to qualify for Medicaid, but who cannot afford other commercial coverage.
+- CHIP provides health coverage for children and teens up to age 19 in families with incomes too high to qualify for Medicaid, and who find CHIP is a great alternative than no insurance or their other group insurance options.
+There are no upper income limits to enroll in CHIP.

 How to Apply for CHIP in Pennsylvania